 - What are current criticisms of the Constitution today?

-Purchase the book listed below as either a hardcover or e-book.
+Purchase the book listed below as either a hardcover or e-book or check it out from your local library.
 Make sure to focus on Chapter 2, The Constitution, for reading and review for the test.

 Wilson, J. Q., & Dilulio, J. J. (2008).
 American Government: Institutions and Policies, Eleventh Edition (11th ed.).
 Boston, MA: Houghton Mifflin Company.